All Episodes

 Oh, yes.

-Uh he will still support Kerry if he announces in a timely fashion.
+He will still support Kerry if he announces in a timely fashion.

-I think they did this they didn't do this after the January eleventh, two thousand five uh national press club appearance, uh saying that Kennedy will support Kerry if he declares his candidacy in the near term, though Kennedy aides declined to define that schedule.
+They didn't do this after the January 11th, 2005 National Press Club appearance, saying that Kennedy will support Kerry if he declares his candidacy in the near term, though Kennedy AIDS declined to define that schedule.

-And then it says here, Kennedy's comments come at a difficult time for Kerry.
+And then it says here: Kennedy's comments come at a difficult time for Kerry.

-Early polls show him far behind the leading Democrats in potential presidential fields, and many party activists want Democrats to look for a fresh face, 2008, and they found it.
+Early polls show him far behind the leading Democrats in potential presidential fields, and many party activists want Democrats to look for a fresh face.

-Uh there's no way he can compare in any or compete in any way, shape, manner, or form with Barack Obama.
+There's no way he can compare in any or compete in any way, shape, manner, or form with Barack Obama.

 It just can't be done.